 Fortunately, we had an answer the hydraulic calculator slide rule and no self-respecting sprinkler engineer would be without one.
 I seem to remember there were not that easy to get hold of.
 Some of the larger sprinkler companies produce their own such as Matter and Platt and others like the one shown was produced by an insurance company for their own fire sprinkler inspection engineers.

 How can you get from fire sprinklers to philosophy well apparently you can in 23 steps, all you need to do is to type fire sprinklers into Wikipedia and then click on the first link which appears in each article and continue doing this until you get to philosophy.

 I was delighted to meet 11 students this week on our last FHC training course at Yarnfield Park.
-I am always delighted to be able to show old hands who have been using our software for many years to new tricks and shortcuts which they have not tried or discovered.
-On the other hand we had a number of students just started using to use the FHC software and hopefully we have a equipped them with skills which they will need to complete their own projects.
+I am always delighted to be able to show old hands who have been using our FHC software for many years new tricks and shortcuts which they have not tried or discovered.
+On the other hand, we had a number of students who just started using to use the FHC software and hopefully, we have equipped them with skills which they will need to complete their own projects.

-We were delighted to be able to present a webinar to our customers which introduced the new BS 9251: 2014 fire sprinkler systems for domestic and residential occupancies – code of practice which over hundred people participated, we thought we would like to share our thoughts with a wide audience.
+We were delighted to be able to present a webinar to our customers which introduced the new BS 9251: 2014 fire sprinkler systems for domestic and residential occupancies – code of practice in which over a hundred people participated, we thought we would like to share our thoughts with a wide audience.

-The new standard has considerable differences to the 2005 publication and is showing its maturity in the changes which makes this standard highly usable and provieds both flexibility and guidance on its use and implementation.
+The new standard has considerable differences to the 2005 publication and is showing its maturity in the changes which make this standard highly usable and provides both flexibility and guidance on its use and implementation.